feathersui/feathersui-starling/documentation/help/markdown/sdk/intellij-idea.md

 * Unless the **frameworks/libs** folder from the Feathers SDK is added to your module as a dependency, the editor will highlight all Feathers components in MXML files in red, as if they don't exist.
 The compiler will compile these same MXML files without errors.
 This is a bug in IntelliJ IDEA.
 Add the **frameworks/libs** folder as a dependency to your module to avoid this issue.

 * In an MXML file that is based on `<f:Application>`, the editor will highlight the `theme` property in red, as if it doesn't exist.
-However, the compiler will compile this file without error.
+However, the compiler will compile this file without issues.
+This is not an error, and it may be ignored.
 This issue will be fixed in a future version of the Feathers SDK.

+* In an MXML file, the editor will highlight an `<fx:Component>` element used to create a sub-component factory in red, as if it were a syntax error.
+Additionally, the root element of the inline component will be highlighted in red.
+However, the compiler will compile this file without issues, and code hinting will work properly too.
+This is not an error, and it may be ignored.